-Lifecycle configuration enables simplification of object lifecycle management, for e.g. moving of less frequently access objects, backup or archival of data for several years or permanent deletion of objects, all transitions can be controlled automatically
+Lifecycle configuration enables simplification of object lifecycle management, for e.g. moving of less frequently access objects, backup or archival of data for several years, or permanent deletion of objects,

-S3 Object Lifecycle Management rules applied to an bucket are applicable to all the existing objects in the bucket as well as the ones that will be added anew
+Lifecycle Management rules applied to a bucket are applicable to all the existing objects in the bucket as well as the ones that will be added anew

 S3 Object lifecycle management allows 2 types of behavior

-Transition in which the storage class for the objects change
+Transition in which the storage class for the objects changes

 Object’s lifecycle management applies to both Non Versioning and Versioning enabled buckets

 Transitioning period is considered from the object’s creation date